Skip to Content

 Conservation StatusLeast Concern (IUCN Red List)

-Black bears can be found throughout Colorado in areas of Gambel’s oak and aspen, mostly living in oak brush areas and occasionally venturing into aspen forests.
-The highest concentration consists from Walsenburg to Trinidad, west of the San Luis Valley.
-They hibernate around early November and make their appearance the following May.
-Two cubs, on average, are born during hibernation.
+These bears can be found dispersed across Colorado, particularly in regions abundant with Gambel’s oak and aspen.
+They predominantly reside in oak brush areas and occasionally venture into aspen forests.
+The highest concentration of black bears spans from Walsenburg to Trinidad, to the west of the San Luis Valley.
+Black bears enter hibernation around early November and emerge in May.
+On average, two cubs are born during their hibernation period.

 You can read more with our dedicated article on the largest North American Black Bear.